andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

     layers_ls.append(item_dict)
 ```

-so here for each county in the `df_2015` dataframe we append a dictionary to our list of layers `layers_ls` that says the source type (geojson), the source (our geolocations for each individual county), the type (fill to fill in the color), and the color to fill it with.
+So for each county in the `df_2015` dataframe we append a dictionary to our list of layers, `layers_ls`, that says the source type (geojson), the source (our geolocations for each individual county), the type (fill to fill in the color), and the color to fill it with.

 let's also go ahead and make a variable with our mapbox access token.
 Since mine is saved in my `.bash_profile`, I access it as such: